agoldhammer/nooze/readme.md

 The backend is a mongodb database in a Docker container.

-Currently using mongo 4.0.2-xenial image.
+Currently using mongo 4.4

 ## Middleware

 The frontend consists of the Python app nooze, which can be configured to work with different databases in the backend and to consume different Twitter lists.
 See [Configuration](#configuration).

-Nooze is built on top of ```twdb2```, which handles all interfacing with the database.
+Nooze is built on top of `nzdb`, which handles all interfacing with the database.
 Nooze is a Web service based on Flask.

 ### Application details